 We strongly suggest that you schedule your business travel for days that class is not in session.
 However, if it is necessary to miss class due to extenuating circumstances, you will be expected to obtain all the notes, handouts and assignments from one of the members of your team.
 You are also expected to let your team members and professors know in advance if you will be missing class.

-Keep in mind that RIT is on the quarter system which is 11 weeks in length.
-For each quarter, you will be taking 4 courses.
+You will always be taking 4 classes at a time.
+Some may end and new ones start during a given semester, but always 4 at any time.
 They are taught in 4 hour blocks on Friday and Saturday when you are in the classroom.
 Additional reading, research and assignments are expected outside of the classroom.

 Everyone learns at a different pace, but typically executives put in an additional 20-25 hours/week outside of class to complete assignments and meet with their team.
 Toward the end of the program, more time may be required to complete the Capstone project.